Caribbean Islands NOT in the Hurricane Belt

 ***The hurricane season officially kicks off June 1 through November 30, although hurricanes have hit the northern Atlantic as early as May.

-These islands can be hit by hurricanes, although it is a rare occurrence.
+Although not within the typical storm boundaries, these islands can be hit by hurricanes, even though it is a rare occurrence.

 June- too soon.